hugoalh/deno-lint-rules/_rules/import_at_start.md

-# `hugoalh/prefer-import-at-begin`
+# `hugoalh/import-at-start`

-> ✔️ In the recommended rule set.
+> ✔️ Default enable without configuration.

-Prefer [`import`][ecmascript-import] statements at the begin of the module/script.
+[`import`][ecmascript-import] declaration statements should at the start of the module/script.

-[`import`][ecmascript-import] statements are hoisted, which means the imported modules will be evaluated before any statement interspersed between them; Keeping all of the [`import`][ecmascript-import] statements together and at the begin of the module/script can prevent surprises result.
+[`import`][ecmascript-import] declaration statements are hoisted, which means the imported modules will be evaluated before any statement interspersed between them; Keeping all of the [`import`][ecmascript-import] declaration statements together at the start of the module/script can prevent surprises result.

+## 🏷️ Tags

+- `recommended`

 ## 🔧 Options